Chasing shadows with Gottesman-Kitaev-Preskill codes: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:random_lat_1}}

-\begingroup \thelem{3} \begin{lem} [Second moment: random lattice sampling] Let $\tilde{G}$ be an estimator as in Lemma~\ref{lem:rdn_lat_points} for an observable on a $n$-mode continuous variable quantum system and assume that the corresponding observable $G$ is such that
+\begingroup \thelem{3} \begin{lem} [Second moment: random lattice sampling] Let $\tilde{G}$ be an estimator as in Lemma~\ref{lem:rdn_lat_points} for an observable on a $n$-mode continuous variable quantum system, symplectic lattice $L=L^{\perp}\subset\R^{2n}$ and $d\in \mathbb{N}$ a natural number.
+Assume that the observable $G$ is such that

 is finite.
 It holds that